Net-zero gas inflow: Measurement of the gas consumption history of a massive quiescent galaxy: Abstract

 The SFH implies that GS-10578 started on the main sequence gas-fraction relation at $z\approx4.7$ (within uncertainties), regardless of whether we use a value of 3\% or 0.8 \% for the gas fraction.
 We stress that this result is not by construction.
 The gas-consumption history could in principle end below the star-forming main sequence, for example, if ejective feedback removed a substantial fraction of the gas, or even above the star-forming main sequence if this galaxy had higher-than-average gas inflows.
-The match between the gas consumption history and star-forming main sequence implies that GS10578 evolved with `net-zero' gas inflow.
+The match between the gas consumption history and star-forming main sequence implies that GS10578 evolved with net-zero gas inflow , i.e. either no gas was accreted from the CGM/IGM or any accreted gas was expelled by the AGN, with no need for rapid ejective feedback episodes of the entire galaxy gas supply.

-Within the large uncertainties on the SFH and on the conversion between SFH and $f_\mathrm{gas}$, we can conclude that gas consumption due to star formation was sufficient to use up most of the cold gas, hence moving this galaxy away from the high gas fractions typical of star-forming galaxies at $z=3$, and into a gas-poor `graveyard' where no appreciable star formation is possible.
-However, this scenario relies on the assumption that the galaxy halo stopped completely gas accretion; any failure or delay in preventive feedback or the impact of its complex environment would result in an influx of cold gas, which by redshift $z\approx 3.5$ needs to be either removed or otherwise prevented from forming stars (or the galaxy would not be quiescent at $z=3$).
+Within the large uncertainties on the SFH and on the conversion between SFH and $f_\mathrm{gas}$, we can conclude that gas consumption due to star formation was sufficient to use up most of the cool gas, hence moving this galaxy away from the high gas fractions typical of star-forming galaxies at $z=3$, and into a gas-poor `graveyard' where no appreciable star formation is possible.

+However, this scenario relies on the assumption that the galaxy halo completely stopped gas accretion; any failure or delay in preventative feedback or the impact of its complex environment would result in an influx of cool gas, which by redshift $z\approx 3.5$ needs to be either removed or otherwise prevented from forming stars (or the galaxy would not be quiescent at $z=3$).